issleb/code-challenges/sorter/README.md

-# code-challenges

-Sorts a list of string according to the order in a second list.
+Sorts a list of strings according to the order in a second list.
 Exclude items not present in both lists.

 ## To run